-Transport of the Attachment
+Transport of Attachment

 Transport the attachment with the power unit front hitch and attachment fully raised to reduce wear of the equipment.
 Travel slowly when transporting over undulating and rough surfaces to maintain control of the power unit and to reduce the shock to the power unit and the attachment.
+Always disengage the power unit PTO before transporting the attachment.